Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Overview.md

 ![Related Projects of an Embedded System](./images/Solution.png "Related Projects of an Embedded System")

 To manage the complexity of such related a projects, the `*.csolution.yml` file is introduced.
 At this level the `target-types` and `build-types` may be managed, so that a common set is available across the system.
 However it should be also possible to add project specific `build-types` at project level. (tdb: `target-types` might be only possible at solution level).

 - `target-types` describe a different hardware target system and have therefore different API files for peripherals or a different hardware configuration.

 - `build-types` describe a build variant of the same hardware target.
 All `build-types` share the same API files for peripherals and the same hardware configuration, but may compile a different variant (i.e. with test I/O enabled) of an application.

-**Related Projects `iot-product.csolution.yml`**
+**Related Projects: `iot-product.csolution.yml`**

 ```yml
 solution: